 The standard residential lease agreement in Argentina is for two years.
 At the end of that two years, you’ll need to renegotiate the lease for another two years if the apartment is still available from the landlord.

 Security deposits work pretty much the same they do anywhere else.
-These are typically one month’s rent and returned at the end of the lease term provided no damages have occurred.
+These are typically one month’s rent and returned 60-days after the end of the lease term provided no damages have occurred.

 Argentina has very strong tenant protection laws.
 For a landlord to legally get someone out of their property it could take several years (seriously).
 During that time, they would be losing the rental income from that property.
 To help balance this out, they require a garantia (guarantee).
 A garantia is basically another piece of property that you own (or a family member owns) that you put down as collateral and guarantees that should they have to sue you, they will have something to claim if they win.
 Typically landlords in Buenos Aires prefer that this property is in Buenos Aires as well.